 - Note: The attachment method for ballast covers varies widely among manufacturers.
 It may be attached with nuts or clips or simply snapped into place.

-Snip the old fluorescent ballast wiring several inches from the end of the fluorescent ballast with a side-cutting pliers or wire snips.
+- Snip the old fluorescent ballast wiring several inches from the end of the fluorescent ballast with side-cutting pliers or wire snips.

 - Hold onto the ballast with your free hand to keep it from falling out.

-- Strip the electrical wiring back 1/2 in. and connect the matching-colored wires with twist-wire connectors.
+- Strip the electrical wiring back 1/2 inch and connect the matching-colored wires with twist-wire connectors.